malaksoubai/comp423-course-notes/docs/tutorials/go-setup.md

 ## PART3.
 Write some code

-1. After the container reloads, check that Go was sucessefully installed (see PART 0):
+1. After the container reloads, check that Go is sucessefully running:

 ```bash
 go version